 For one month during PGY2 and for four months during PGY3, residents have research rotations.
 The PGY2 rotation is to make all necessary preparations for the four-month PGY3 rotation including submission of grant applications.
 Residents are expected to complete one basic science and one clinical study.
 Additionally, all residents are encouraged to participate in on-going faculty research projects and to generate their own research ideas and proposals.
 Projects should be suitable for presentation at national meetings as well as for publication.
 Podium and poster presentations at national conferences are supported and funded by the program.

-- FROG - Facial Plastics, Rhinology, Otology and General Otolaryngology at UH
+- GOLD - Facial Plastics, Rhinology, Otology and General Otolaryngology at UH

 - HNL - Head and Neck/Laryngology Service at UH

 - PCMC - Pediatric Otolaryngology at Primary Children's Medical Center